-The best way to reduce plastic is to minimise the use of packaging material.
+The best way to reduce plastic is to minimize the use of packaging material.
 Indeed, over the years Hesburger has reduced and thinned out the use of packaging materials in several ways.
 For example, polystyrene containers were eliminated in the 1990s and Hesburger restaurants have never used plastic bags.
-Today, many of the product packages used are biodegradable.
-For example, the Smoothie cup, which looks like plastic, is actually made of corn starch.
-Hamburger wrappers, French fry bags and tray liners are all biodegradable.
+Hamburger wrappers, French fry bags and tray liners are all biodegradable and the carton boxes are manufactured from Finnish plastic-free paperboard.

 No more plastic straws

-In 2019, Hesburger will eliminate the use of plastic straws entirely from its Finnish operations.
-The plastic straws will be replaced by a drinking straw made of paperboard.
-Most of the restaurants in Finland made the transfer to paper straws in the summer of 2019, and our customers have showed a lot of interst in them.
-Many of our cutomers have been pleased with the decision and the reduced use of plastic.
+In 2019, Hesburger eliminated the use of plastic straws entirely from its Finnish operations.
+The restaurants in Finland made the transfer to paper straws in the summer of 2019, sparking a great deal of interest.
+Many of our customers have been pleased with the decision and the reduced use of plastic.
+The restaurants in the Baltic countries and Bulgaria are taking similar measures during 2020.

-Hesburger has been reducing the use of straws and lids for years - a straw and lid is only provided for soft drinks and other cold beverages upon request.
-Straws are always provided for children or takeaway orders as well as for milkshakes and Smoothie and Fruitie products.
-Straws have been entirely removed from the condiment stations in dining areas.
+Hesburger has been reducing the use of straws and lids for years: a straw and lid is only provided for soft drinks and other cold beverages upon request.
+Straws are always provided for children or takeaway orders as well as for milkshakes, Smoothies and Fruities.
+Straws have been entirely removed from the condiment stations in dining areas, reducing the consumption of plastic straws in Finland by seven million straws a year.

 Existing plastic is re-used